Alejogb1/job-board/blog-data/can-pydantic-basemodels-be-used-directly-in-fastapis-modelpredict.md

 id: "can-pydantic-basemodels-be-used-directly-in-fastapis-modelpredict"
 ---

-Alright, let's unpack this question about using Pydantic basemodels directly within FastAPI's `model.predict()` context.
+, let's unpack this question about using Pydantic basemodels directly within FastAPI's `model.predict()` context.
 I've encountered this scenario a few times in my work, and it's a good area to clarify because there's a common misconception, especially for those newer to combining these powerful tools.
-To answer directly, yes, you *can* use Pydantic basemodels to represent the data you pass to a `predict()` function, but it's not a straight plug-and-play in how FastAPI's `model` handling usually works.
+To answer directly, yes, you _can_ use Pydantic basemodels to represent the data you pass to a `predict()` function, but it's not a straight plug-and-play in how FastAPI's `model` handling usually works.

 Here’s the nuance.
 FastAPI expects a function that it calls (typically the `predict()` method of an object) to receive its input data based on the types it expects and which are defined in the path or the request body of the api.
 Usually, when you define a request body using a pydantic basemodel, FastAPI automatically takes care of the serialization and deserialization of that data.
 However, the object you use as a predictor isn't usually going to directly work with that model, instead, it’s going to work directly with the model’s data in another manner than by directly consuming the Pydantic basemodel.
 Instead, you'll be extracting specific attributes or transforming them into a specific representation for model consumption.